jyKnot/Jill_Wynott_Porfolio_Site/Jill_Wynott_Portfolio_Site/README.md

 ## Themes
 The project includes four distinct themes:
-- Theme 1: Light Mode
+- Theme 1: Light Mode - Clean and minimal.
-- Theme 2: Dark Mode
+- Theme 2: Dark Mode - Sleek and contrast-heavy.
-- Theme 3: Colour Config Mode
+- Theme 3: Colour Config Mode - A more expressive, branded palette.
-- Theme 4: Dev Mode
+- Theme 4: Dev Mode - A playful mode featuring interactive extras.

 ## Installation
 No installation is required.
 Simply download the project files and open `index.html` in your preferred web browser.

+## A Note on Scrollytelling
+This project experiments with a lightweight version of scrollytelling—a narrative format triggered by scroll behavior—to guide the user through the portfolio in a more engaging way.

+## Known Issues
+There is an intermittent bug where portfolio pop-ups lose their headings and content after switching in and out of Dev Mode.
+The issue is difficult to reproduce consistently and appears to be related to how elements are reset during theme changes.

 ## License
 This project is open-source and available for use and modification.